What is on the packing list?

 Overnight Camps-

 ELITEAM’s program is quite strenuous.
 The physical exhaustion combined with the stress of being away from home for the first time can be overwhelming for some campers.
 Although many can make it through the day, they often have a difficult time in the evenings.
-This is especially true for the younger campers (ex.
-8-10 yr olds).
-On the other hand, if your child is older, and has not yet been to overnight camp, but is used to being away from family and the comforts of home for a week at a time, he/she should be ok.
+This is especially true for the youngest campers.
+On the other hand, if your child is on the older side and has not yet been to overnight camp, but is used to being away from family and the comforts of home for a week at a time, he/she should be ok.
 We suggest that you give us a call to discuss your child’s situation if you are unsure.
 It is important to us that your child has a positive experience their first time at camp.

 What are my local lodging options during camp?